India is a country of festivals, especially in Bengal, where the saying "Twelve Months with Thirteen Parbo" is a familiar theme.

 the new generation vs the old generation?

-years, the celebrations will be the main attractions of Durga Puja 2023.
-Plan a vacation to Kolkata immediately to
+There is no denying that the Durga Puja in Kolkata is visually pleasing.
+As in past years, the celebrations will be the main attractions of Durga Puja 2023.
+Plan a vacation to Kolkata immediately to participate in the excitement and celebrations.

 Keep